The best hotels in Calgary

 Drumheller in the Badlands is 90 minutes east on Highway 9 and completely different scenery.
 Kananaskis Country is 45 minutes southwest and much less crowded than Banff.
 For both of these, a car is non-negotiable and most Downtown hotels have rental agencies within a short walk.

-Calgary's best neighborhoods
+Calgary's best hotel regions

 Downtown and the Beltline are where most visitors should start: walkable, central, and priced across every budget.
 If you want character over convenience, Kensington and Inglewood are worth the short detour.